bitmovin/bitmovin-player-web-analytics-conviva/README.md

 ## Compatibility
 **This version of the Conviva Analytics Integration works only with Player Version >= 8.2.x.
-The recommended version of the Conviva SDK is 2.146.0.36444.** See [CHANGELOG](CHANGELOG.md) for details.
+The recommended and tested version of the Conviva SDK is 2.151.0.36981.** See [CHANGELOG](CHANGELOG.md) for details.

 ## Getting Started